ECB QE caps rise in Greek bond yields after Syriza election win

-Other lower-rated euro zone bond yields slipped back toward record lows, cushioned by the ECB's decision last week to launch a roughly 1 trillion euro quantitative easing program.
+Other lower-rated euro zone bond yields slipped back towards record lows, cushioned by the ECB's decision last week to launch a roughly 1 trillion euro quantitative easing programme.

 Syriza has said it will restructure Greece's massive debts and leader Alexis Tsipras promised Greeks after Sunday's poll that five years of "humiliation and suffering" imposed under its 240 million euro bailout were over.